- Associate Professor of Second Language Studies

 Academic bio: I was born in Newcastle upon Tyne, England.
 I completed my undergraduate degree in Hispanic Studies at the University of Manchester, specializing in Latin American literature.
 During this time, I spent a year studying anthropology at the University of Quindío, Colombia, and at PUC in Rio de Janeiro, Brazil.
 I then taught English as a Foreign Language in Valencia, Spain; Verona, Italy; and Nara, Japan, before pursuing graduate studies in linguistics at the University of Durham.
 I returned to Japan for another four years to teach linguistics and English language at Mie University.
 I joined the Department of Second Language Studies at Indiana University in 2006 and was promoted to tenure in 2012.

 Research interests: My main research area is the acquisition of lexical semantics and syntax.
 I am interested in universal aspects of word meaning that play a role in grammar across languages.
 My experimental work examines the degree to which the assembly of a mental lexicon drives the acquisition of syntax.
-Additional areas of interest include World Englishes (subsuming both formal linguistic and sociopolitical issues in South Asia and Sub-Saharan Africa), second language attrition (in joint work with Kathleen Bardovi-Harlig), and the application of acquisition theory to language pedagogy.
+Additional areas of interest include World Englishes (especially in South Asia and Sub-Saharan Africa), second language attrition (in joint work with Kathleen Bardovi-Harlig), and the application of acquisition theory to language pedagogy.
 My empirical research draws on data from diverse populations: children acquiring their first language, adults acquiring second languages, and multilingual users of English in postcolonial societies.
 My research interests extend to all formal aspects of first and second language acquisition, and I enjoy working with students on a wide range of projects.